The treasures lost at the waste sorting station

 Circular economy requires cooperation

-The project aims to reduce waste at the consumer level and prevent its occurrence.
+The project aimed to reduce waste at the consumer level and prevent its occurrence.
 Innovations that extend the life cycle and prevent the waste generation requires collaboration among public, private, and third-sector entities.
 Convening diverse stakeholders fosters the development of new business networks for processing and recycling.
-Municipalities also have an important role to play in involving and engaging citizens in the circular economy.

-The planning and construction of a new waste sorting station for Kymenlaakson Jäte Oy will create an unprecedented opportunity to build a multi-actor EcoVillage platform that will inspire and engage actors and customers to test the possibilities created by circular economy.
+The planning and construction of a new waste sorting station for Kymenlaakson Jäte Oy created an unprecedented opportunity to build a multi-actor EcoPark platform.

-The development of the EcoVillage service concept aims to achieve attractiveness and user-friendliness from the customer’s perspective.
-The objective is to establish a cohesive unit with uniform aesthetics and guidance, where functions are arranged logically to facilitate seamless operations within the area.
+The development of the EcoPark service concept focused on achieving attractiveness and user-friendliness from the customer’s perspective.
+The objective was to establish a cohesive unit with uniform visual identity and clear guidance, to enable efficient operations across the area.

-Additionally, the process involves identifying and conceptualizing the required digital solutions to facilitate the functioning of EcoVillage.
-This includes engaging and consulting with residents in the service concept development and incorporating students into the planning process.
-Efforts are also made to ensure that the perspectives of immigrants are heard and considered.
+The process included identifying and conceptualizing solutions to support the functioning of EcoPark.
+Residents were engaged and consulted during the service concept development and students were involved in the planning process.
+Efforts were also made to ensure that the perspectives of immigrants were heard and taken into account

 Contact